flyingbearxx/SHARKY-SOEN341_Project_F24/Meeting Minutes/Sharky_Sprint3_meeting9_Nov5.md

 MINUTES WRITER: Khujista
-MEETING PARTICIPANTS: Ana and Khujista
+MEETING PARTICIPANTS: Ana and Khujista on November 5

 REVIEW OF ACTIONS: